-With a degree in communication disorders, you can become a speech-language pathologist; an audiologist; or a speech, language, and hearing scientist.
-In these fields you would evaluate, treat, and conduct research into human communication and its disorders.
+With a degree in communication disorders, you can become a speech-language pathologist; an audiologist; speech-language pathology assistant; audiology assistant; or a speech, language, and hearing scientist.
+In these fields you evaluate, treat, and conduct research into human communication and its disorders.

 Your work may take place in many types of settings, such as hospitals, schools, universities, private practice, research laboratories, and industry, and you might find yourself collaborating with medical specialists, educators, engineers, scientists, and other allied health professionals and technicians.
-Depending on the focus of your study, your degree may prepare you to help people who stutter, measure the hearing ability of children and adults, or to investigate the processes underlying human communication.
+Depending on the focus of your study, your degree may prepare you to help people who have speech, language, hearing and/or swallowing disorders, or to investigate the processes underlying human communication.

 Home of the largest university clinic for speech-language pathology in Connecticut, the Department of Communication Disorders offers Southern students a wide variety of clinical opportunities.
 Three on-campus clinical service programs -- The Center for Communication Disorders, The Access Network, and Southern Connecticut Audiology Services -- provide the communities of the Southern campus and the Greater New Haven area with a wide variety of diagnostic and treatment opportunities in the fields of speech-language pathology and audiology.